Rainbow Emotion of Color

 Building on history

 One of just a few small American watch brands, Chronodeco first came on the scene several years ago with a fresh idea, though one rooted in history.
 Bergsma had a vision to build a small series of chronographs using nothing but vintage components.
-The result was the limited edition of thirty watches in the firm’s Metropolis collection.
+The result was the limited edition of thirty watches in the firm’s Metropolis collection (pictured at left).

 He fitted new old stock cases and dials with well-preserved and fully serviced vintage chronograph movements.
 Features such as Chronodeco’s retro modified Mercury-head logo, dials and hands in a variety of styles and colors, and large rose gold-plated cases, made these an instant hit with collectors.
 The Metropolis series sold out in short order.
 The equally stunning Phaeton, in an edition of twelve watches, was sold out a year later just a few months after introduction.